root-project/web/manual/histograms/index.md

    caption="A trial histogram for normalizing."
 %}

-To test the normalization methods, you can clone the histogram and call `TH1::Scale` passing a scale parameter the histogram integral.
-In addition we use the option `width` to divide also by the bin width to display the probability density in each bin.
+To use the normalization methods, you can clone first the histogram to keep the original one, call then `TH1::Scale` passing as scale parameter value the histogram integral.
+In addition, use the option `width` to divide also by the bin width in order to display the probability density in each bin.
-If we want to show just the frequency probability of each bin we don't need to use the `width` option.
+If you want to show just the frequency probability of each bin, you don't need to use the `width` option.

 {% highlight C++ %}
 TH1*h1 = (TH1*)(h->Clone("h1"));